Y-for-minecraft/MinecraftApp/README.md

-# MinecraftChunkChecker
+# MinecraftApps
-I am studying code.
+I am studying codes.
-And I'm making a chunk border calculator for the app I want to use in my favorite Minecraft Game.
+And I'm making applications that I want to use in my favorite games of Minecraft.